 How the CuCu score works

 One product, one honest number.
-Here’s exactly how CuCu turns an ingredient list into a 0–100 score — and where every flag comes from.
+Here’s how CuCu turns an ingredient list into a clear 0–100 score and where every flag comes from.

 What the 0–100 score means

-The score summarizes the entire ingredient list.
-A high score means few or no ingredients with documented concerns.
-A lower score means the product contains more ingredients that public scientific sources have flagged.
+The score looks at every ingredient in the product.
+A high score means few or no documented concerns were found.
+A lower score means more ingredients were flagged by public scientific sources.

-The score reflects the ingredients, not the brand, the price, or the marketing.
-Two products with identical ingredient lists get identical scores.
+It’s based on the ingredients only, not the brand, the price, or the marketing.
+Two products with the same ingredient list always get the same score.

 The five score bands